epicblockchain/epic-dashboard/README.md

 	"success": true
 }
 ```
-Success will be false if the password was not accepted
+Success will be false if the password was not accepted.
 **/pool**
 Changes the mining pool of the miner.
 Format of request body: